compintell/Mooncake.jl/docs/src/developer_documentation/internal_docstrings.md

 Docstrings listed here are _not_ part of the public Mooncake.jl interface.
 Consequently, they can change between non-breaking changes to Mooncake.jl without warning.

-Its purpose is to make it easy for developers to find docstrings straightforward via the docs, as opposed to having to ctrl+f through Mooncake.jl's source, or having a Julia session active.
+The purpose of this is to make it easy for developers to find docstrings straightforwardly via the docs, as opposed to having to ctrl+f through Mooncake.jl's source code, or looking at the docstrings via the Julia REPL.

 ```@autodocs; canonical=false
 Modules = [Mooncake]